kaveena/myopic-oracle/README.md

 This code is used to run the experiments and recreate the graphs for an early draft of the Composition of Saliency Metrics for Channel Pruning with a Myopic Oracle paper.

 N.B.
-The AlexNet network is not supplied in this zip as it exceeded the file size limit for ICML supplementary material.
-All the other networks used in the paper are provided.
+The AlexNet network is not provided.

-# Contents of the zip
+# Contents of the repo
   * Source code of modified Caffe with helpers for channel pruning
   * Python script to download and extract the CIFAR-10 dataset
   * Trained Caffemodels for LeNet-5, CIFAR10, NIN and ResNet-20 on the CIFAR-10 dataset